ALaDyn/pepc/CONTRIBUTING.md

 Coding Style
 ------------

-The codebase conforms to a single, consistent coding style (though not formally defined yet).
+The codebase conforms to a single, consistent coding style.
 New submissions will be rejected if they do not conform to the current style.
    * Apart from MPI specifiers and pre-processor macros, PEPC generally makes use of lower case syntax.
    * Instead of `enddo` and `endif` including the additional space is preferred, i.e. `end do` and `end if`
    * Subroutines and functions should contain comments documenting their purpose and interface.
-   * Expect the use of `fprettyfy` and `doxygen` or `FORD` in the future, so write comments accordingly and 'guard' comments if necessary.
+   * Expect the use of `doxygen` or `FORD` in the future, so write comments accordingly and 'guard' comments if necessary.
+   * `git hooks` are in place to check the style of source files before any commit.
+Those checks are two-fold:

+       1. a whitespace check via `git diff-index --check`
+       2. running `fprettify` on changed files

+     If either check fails, the commit will be aborted.

 Comment your code if not self-describing.

-Run existing tests and add new tests for new features or encountered errors.

 Please also follow the standard commit-message format.
 The first line is the subject, and should generally be less than 50 characters.
 The second line must